mohamed-youssef-bou/ScalaGettingStarted/README.md

 # ScalaGettingStarted
-Repository for getting started with Scala using sbt
+Repository for getting started with functional programming in Scala using sbt.

+Created while taking this [EPFL course by Martin Odersky](https://www.coursera.org/learn/progfun1/home/welcome)